 variable,

-Some other programming languages have a feature for making assertions
+Some programming languages have a feature for making assertions while your program is running.

-while your program is running.
-In Elan, you can get equivalent functionality
+In Elan, you can get equivalent functionality by throwing an exception, as described in throw statement.

-Procedure call
+call (procedure)

 A call statement is used when you want to run a procedure.